sprut1088/observability-studio/README.md

 ## License

-MIT — use it, fork it, rebrand it for client engagements.
+MIT — use it, fork it, rebrand it

 ## Disclaimer

 This is a reference implementation.
 Rule weights and thresholds reflect general best practices and should be tuned for your environment.
-Always validate findings with domain experts before presenting to clients.